PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter2.md

   structVar.age = 30;
   ```

-## Operators and Elementary Operations
+## OPERATORS AND ELEMENTARY OPERATIONS

 MATLAB provides a variety of operators for performing calculations and data manipulations: